tempus-app/tempus/docs/frontend/Contributing.md

 ## Using the Store

-The store for a view is configured under the `data-access` folder.
+The store for a bounded context is configured under the `data-access` folder.
 To find more information about using the store and what the store is, refer to the following [document](./Store.md).

 ## Using the Modal Service